nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-Bart will send a message confirming the end of the conversation.
+Bart will send a message confirming the end of the conversation, and the window will close after 5 seconds.

 ```